 Con #1: Traditional security cameras have limited mounting options

 While cameras provide constant visual access to a site, mounting them can prove to be tricky.
-Many cameras have to be mounted on top of sturdy surfaces that also provide easy access and constant to power sources (such as on top of street lights and temp poles), which means that in these positions, the cameras may be too far away from the action to accurately capture your site’s goings on.
+Many cameras have to be mounted on top of sturdy surfaces that also provide easy access and a constant connection to power sources (such as on top of street lights and temp poles), which means that in these positions, the cameras may be too far away from the action to accurately capture what is going on at your site.

 Pro #1: RIK plates plates help solve the problem of where to install your camera